civicrm/civicrm-dev-docs/docs/financial/financialentities.md

 Each line item will have one or more financial items denoting payments made against it.
 On creation of the order there will be a financial item for each line item and an additional item for every fee amount.
 Where the preferred flow is used this item will have a status of 'Unpaid'.

+!!! note
-(Note that for historical reasons this may not always be true but it's the goal - [see](https://github.com/civicrm/civicrm-dev-docs/issues/712))
+    For historical reasons this may not always be true but [it's the goal](https://github.com/civicrm/civicrm-dev-docs/issues/712).

 When a payment is made it might either pay off the line items, or a specific line item, in full.
 In that case the line item status is updated to Paid and an EntityFinancialTrxn record is created in the civicrm_entity_financial_trxn table linking